viliger2/Bepinex.Monomod.HookGenPatcher/README.md

 Installation:
 Put in `BepInEx\patchers` folder.
-Make sure the `MonoMod.exe` and `MonoMod.RuntimeDetour.HookGen.exe` files are also present.
+Make sure the `MonoMod.dll` and `MonoMod.RuntimeDetour.HookGen.dll` files are also present.

 **This project is not officially linked with BepInEx nor with MonoMod.**